acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="PageMod">
 @class
-A PageMod object.
-Once activated a page mod will execute the supplied content scripts in the context of any pages matching the pattern specified by the 'include' property.
+A page-mod object.
+Once activated a page-mod will execute the supplied content scripts, and load any supplied stylesheets, in the context of any pages matching the pattern specified by the `include` property.

 <api name="PageMod">
 @constructor
-Creates a PageMod.
+Creates a page-mod.
 @param options {object}
-  Options for the PageMod.
+  Options for the page-mod.
 All these options are optional except for `include`.
   @prop include {string,array}
     A match pattern string or an array of match pattern strings.
-These define the pages to which the PageMod applies.
+These define the pages to which the page-mod applies.
 At least one match pattern must be supplied: `include` is the only mandatory argument to the `PageMod` constructor.